OfficeDev/office-js-docs-pr/docs/reference/manifest/override.md

 ---
 title: Override element in the manifest file
-description: 'the Override element enables you to specify the value of a setting for an additional locale.' ms.date: 03/19/2019
+description: The Override element enables you to specify the value of a setting for an additional locale. ms.date: 03/19/2019
 localization_priority: Normal
 ---